Toronto Raptors sign OG Anunoby to four-year, $72M contract extension - TSN.ca

 Raptors sign Anunoby to four-year, $72M contract extension

 The Toronto Raptors have signed a multi-year contract extension with forward OG Anunoby, the team announced on Monday.
-According to a report by Adrian Wojnarowski of ESPN, the deal is for four years, worth $72 million and includes a player option for the 2024-2025 season.
+According to a report by Adrian Wojnarowski of ESPN, it is a four-year, $72 million deal and includes a player option for the 2024-2025 season.

 TSN.ca Staff

 The Toronto Raptors have signed a multi-year contract extension with forward OG Anunoby, the team announced on Monday.
-According to a report by Adrian Wojnarowski of ESPN, the deal is for four years, worth $72 million and includes a player option for the 2024-2025 season.
+According to a report by Adrian Wojnarowski of ESPN, it is a four-year, $72 million deal and includes a player option for the 2024-2025 season.

 “OG is the epitome of the skilled, powerful, determined player we want in our organization long-term.
 Remember, he doesn’t shoot to miss,” Raptors general manager Bobby Webster said in a release.
 “We’re really pleased that OG will be with us for seasons to come.”